sihabutheen8117/obsidian/Layouts and pages.md

 - pages is the children of the layout , which returns the actual react component.
 - actually every folder below the app is route,

-- for more details see the dave gray youtube channel
+- for more details visit next js docs or dave gray youtube channel.